Epse/EpPos/README.md

 ## Hold on Epse, what on earth is that POS shenanigans about?
 Well, glad you asked.
 A POS system is a program that is used by salespeople or, more in the scope of this particular one, waiters at a pub or restaurant.
 They simple click on what you ordered, it is added to your addition and tracks the payments.
-Once you have payed, it adds you money to the current cash stash and removes that amount of each product from stock (if applicable)
+Once you have payed, it adds the money to the current cash stash and removes that amount of each product from stock (if applicable).

 ## Well gee, that sounds awesome!
 How do I run it?
-It is verry simple.
+It is very simple.
 Have a look at the wiki!
 Or read this block of text since the wiki isn't yet up-to-date.

-First off, install python 3 and Django.
-If you are using Linux, they are probably in your repos.
+First off, install Python 3 and Django.
+If you are using Linux, they are probably in your repo's.
 Then [download EpPos](https://github.com/Epse/EpPos/releases) to wherever you want to keep your Django apps, edit settings.py and change the `DEBUG` var to `False` and add the domain name or IP-address from which the POS will be accessed to the `ALLOWED_HOSTS` variable.
 Then run `python manage.py migrate` and `python